A Brief History of Craft Beer in Edmonton, Alberta

 Drinking locally-made Edmonton beer helps support local businesses and fosters growth in the beer industry which can lead to positive economic development.
 Drinking craft beers from Edmonton’s local breweries is important because the beer industry in Canada is huge.

 #DrinkLocal is more than just a beer hashtag, it’s a craft beer movement.

 Drink Local or “#drinklocal” is an important grass-roots social movement.
 The #DrinkLocal tag creates awareness and support for local breweries, pubs, taprooms and liquor stores.
 Click here to learn more about the #drinklocal movement or tap into the world of Edmonton craft beer by checking out our Edmonton Beer Guide.

-Manitoba Beer Guide – Find the Best MB Craft Breweries
+Ottawa Beer Guide – Find the Best Craft Breweries in YOW

-The Manitoba Beer Guide is your resource for a list of all MB breweries and beers.
-Find the best craft beers and craft breweries in Manitoba, Canada.
+The Ottawa Beer Guide is your resource for a list of Ottawa breweries and beers.
+Find the best craft beers and craft breweries in Ottawa, Ontario, Canada.

-Minnesota Beer Guide – Find the Best MN Breweries
+Missouri Beer Guide – Find the Best MO Breweries

-The Minnesota Beer Guide is your resource for a list of all MN breweries and beers.
-Find the best craft beers and craft breweries in Minnesota, United States.
+The Missouri Beer Guide is your resource for a list of all MO breweries and beers.
+Find the best craft beers and craft breweries in Missouri, United States.